haiwen/seafile-admin-docs/manual/setup_binary/cluster_deployment.md

 Please follow [here](./installation_pro.md#installing-prerequisites) to install prerequisites

+!!! note "Cache server (the first step) is not necessary, if you donot wish this node deploy it"

 ### Create user `seafile`

 Create a new user and follow the instructions on the screen: